2547techno/firehose-node/README.md

 {
     "nodeId": "node1foobar", // unique node id
     "twitch": {
-        "username": "2547techno", // username used if not using anon connection "token": "xxx", // used as password for non-anon connection "cid": "xxx" // client id of token
+        "username": "2547techno", // (optional) username used to connect to irc if token is defined, if undefined anon connection is used
+        "token": "xxx", // (optional) used in password for connection, if undefined anon connection is used "cid": "xxx" // client id of token
     },
     "amqp": {